mrOzeMus/000_essentials/android_tips.md

 - Activities (représent UI)
 - Intents ( permet de faire le lien entre les activities et sert aussi a demarrer certaines calls )
-- Services ( services faits en arriere plan comme un telechargement oui la planification d 'un event)
+- Services ( It is a component that runs in the background to perform long-running operations without interacting with the user and it even works if application is destroyed.)
-- Broadcast receivers
+- Broadcast receivers ( It responds to breoadcast messages from other applications of from the system itself.
+These messages are sometime called events or intents)
-- Content providers ( pour l'échange de données entre plusieurs applications )
+- Content providers (Content providers share data between applications)

 ---